 Sanctions might have produced some political change in Iran.
-Most of the candidates permitted by the regime to run for president in June 2013 were conservative allies of Khamene'i, but the support of Iranians seeking change powered the most moderate candidate in the race, Rouhani, to a first round victory.
-The Supreme Leader welcomed Rouhani's election and, because it achieves some sanctions relief, he has publicly backed the JPA and subsequent negotiations on a comprehensive solution.
+The support of Iranians seeking reintegration with the international community helped power the most moderate candidate, Rouhani, to a first round victory in the June 2013 presidential election.
+The Supreme Leader welcomed Rouhani's election and has publicly backed the JPA and the April 2, 2015, framework for a comprehensive nuclear accord.

 No U.S. Administration has stated that sanctions on Iran are intended to bring about the change of Iran's regime.
-However, some Iran sanctions advocates have stated that outcome should be the goal of U.S. sanctions policy on Iran.
-The major unrest in Iran in 2009 was, by all accounts, a response to repression and alleged fraud in the June 2009 re-election of Mahmoud Ahmadinejad as president-and not linked to international sanctions.
-Since 2012 there have been labor and public unrest over escalating food prices and the dramatic fall of the value of Iran's currency.
-But the unrest has not been sufficiently large or sustained to threaten the regime.
+However, some Iran sanctions advocates have stated that outcome should be the goal of the sanctions.
+The major unrest in Iran in 2009 was, by all accounts, a response to repression and alleged fraud in the June 2009 re-election of Mahmoud Ahmadinejad as president rather than to international sanctions.
+Since 2012 there has been labor and other public unrest over escalating food prices and the fall of the value of Iran's currency, but the unrest has not been large or sustained.